Chapter 2: Problem 1

 Prove Theorem \(2-8:\) If two angles are complements of congruent angles, then the two angles are congruent.
 Note: You will need to draw your own diagram and state what is given and what you are to prove in terms of your diagram.
 (Hint: See the proof of Theorem 2-7 on page 61.)

 Use the given information to write an equation and solve the problem.
-Find the measure of an angle that is twice as large as its supplement.
+A supplement of an angle is six times as large as a complement of the angle.
+Find the measures of the angle. its supplement, and its complement.

 What do you think about this solution?